Ontario College Certificate in Fibre Arts Curriculum

 Integrating their learning from the program so far, students will develop functional and or sculptural fibre projects with appropriate surface enrichment that reflects their own emergent style and interests.
 Three-dimensional projects will be discussed in relation to the principles and elements of design, and in relation to students' personal interests through presentation of research into contemporary fibre artists' work.
 Using techniques such as gathering, folding, filling, layering, laminating and stitch, students will physically manipulate fibres to create textural three- dimensional surface.

 Students will explore a variety of processes to enrich the surface of textiles through the addition of colour, texture, and pattern.
-Observational drawings from a variety of natural and man-made objects will support design exploration in these processes.
+Observational drawings from a variety of objects will support design exploration in these processes.

 Natural fibres have been used for comfort, protection and decoration for thousands of years, but textile technologies have continued to change, expanding in 1910 with the discovery of rayon and continuing today with micro-fibres finer than the finest silk.
 Course activities will examine the properties and construction of fibre objects in relation to their design, care, preservation, display, and merchandising.
 The structures of modern textiles will be further explored through studies of such processes as the spinning of yarn to preparations for dyeing.
 Studio projects will focus on the understanding of structure and characteristics for selection, as well as the care and handling of fibre materials.
 The findings of these studies will be captured in labelled sample collections and journal entries.